sstuti4/Openlane-Sky130-workshop/README.md

 # Openlane-Sky130-workshop
 An informative workshop on advanced Physical Design using OpenLANE/Sky130 organized by VSD Corp.
 It helped me gain hands-on experience of full ASIC implementation steps from RTL to GDSII using Google-Skywater's first manufacturable open source 130nm process design kit.
-The workshop focused on building basics by imparting exposure to conceptual as well as practical approach.Learnings: Open source tools, Characterization of Cell, SPICE simulations, Static timing Anlaysis concepts, Commands of various OpenLANE tools, 16-mask CMOS Fabrication, Antenna Diode Concept, Decoupling Cap, Routing algorithm & Steps, Timing Characterization and familiarity with files like libs/db, LEF, DEF, SDC and SPEF.
+The workshop focused on building basics by imparting exposure to conceptual as well as practical approach.
+Learnings: Open source tools, Characterization of Cell, SPICE simulations, Static timing Analysis concepts, Commands of various OpenLANE tools, 16-mask CMOS Fabrication, Antenna Diode Concept, Decoupling Cap, Routing algorithm & Steps, Timing Characterization and familiarity with files like libs/db, LEF, DEF, SDC and SPEF.
 Tools used: Magic, ngspice, OpenSTA, TritonRoute, yosys, SPEF extractor and OpenROAD.

 # Contents
 <a href="#1-Introduction-to-Openlane">1.
 Introduction to Openlane</a>